blevlabs/Adaptive-Face-Recognition/README.md

-# Adaptive Face Recognition and Emotion Detection
+# Adaptive Face Recognition Detection

 This project provides a comprehensive solution for face recognition and emotion detection in images.
 It consists of several modules that handle different aspects of the process, such as profiling, database management, and image processing.